scrapinghub/dateparser/docs/settings.rst

 +++++++++++++++++

-``DEFAULT_LANGUAGES``: It is a ``list`` of language codes in ISO 639 that will be used as default languages for parsing when the language detection fails. eg. ["en", "fr"]:
+``DEFAULT_LANGUAGES``: It is a ``list`` of language codes in ISO 639 that will be used as default languages for parsing when language detection fails. eg. ["en", "fr"]:

     >>> from dateparser import parse
     >>> parse('3 de marzo de 2020', settings={'DEFAULT_LANGUAGES': ["es"]})